nebunebu/nix-config/README.md

 # nix-config

 > [!Warning]
-> These configs are always evolving so the READEME.md
+> This codebase is constantly evolving and may (very likely) not
-> may not accurately reflect the codebase.
+> be accurately reflected in its README.md
 >
 > Don't expect to be able to clone this repo and use.
 > Not having the key for sops-nix will prevent you from
 > doing so.

-This is my personal flake for my nix-configs.
+This is my personal flake for my NixOS configurations.
+It aims to be modular, navigable, comprehensible, worthy of at least 6 upvotes on [/r/unixporn](https://reddit.com/r/unixporn), convenient (for me) to use, and bereft of jankiness.

 ## Features